David Barsum Perley: Legacy

-Perley is remembered as a strong advocate of the Assyrian cause, using many of the opportunities available to him to strengthen and grow while dedicating his time to researching Assyrian history.
-His philosophical views on Assyrian nationalism are often cited when understanding views of the movement during the 20th century.
+Perley is remembered as a strong advocate for the Assyrian community, and was known for his philosophical views on Assyrian nationalism.
+He is considered to be one of the fathers of the Assyrian nationalist movement, with the ideal of unifying different confessions and geographical origins embedded into the AANF.

 In 1984, a memorial fund was established by Perley's family and friends in his honor at Harvard University.
 The fund was established in order to promote the research of Assyrian history, culture, language, and literature past the 17th century.
 A collection of books from the fund is maintained by the Middle East Division of Harvard Library.

+Perley's later relatives are believed to have been assimilated into American society, highlighted by an anecdote recorded in Erin Hughes' thesis about a young woman (Perley's relative) inquiring about Assyrians at an event.
 In August 2016, a collective of writings by Perley was published as the first book of the independent Nineveh Press.
 The book's editor, Tomas Beth-Avdalla, had begun compiling materials in 2010 and had sent manuscripts to an Assyrian publisher in Sweden, which was rejected.
 The book contains articles, letters, speeches, and other published work by/related to Perley.